trepmal/mini-loops/readme.txt

 * Fix: markup errors in widget.
 Corrects save issue regarding order
 * Fix: reset postdata instead of query
 * New: BETA - use `[ba_archive before='' after='']` shortcode to insert an author/taxonomy link.
 For use with before|after_items fields.
+* Fix: removed deprecated function for thumbnail creation
+* New: fallback 'from' options for [image]. [image from="thumb,first"] - If no post thumbnail (featured image), get first image from post

 = Version 1.1.2 =
 * Fix: imbalanced tags if zero posts match query